-ponysay displays an image of a My Little Pony pony saying some text provided by the user in a terminal.
+ponysay displays an image of a My Little Pony pony saying some text provided by the user in a terminal, or a quote from the series.
 It is a wrapper for cowsay.
 If message is not provided, e.g. by piping, it accepts standard input.
 The pony saying the given message is printed on standard output.